 The Advanced Level Test Analyst course will provide an understanding of testing beyond ISTQB Foundation level giving participants the knowledge and skills required to become an Advanced Test Analyst.
+Webex tuition is available for this qualification.

 Who Will Benefit

-This 4-day course is most appropriate for Testers, Test Analysts, Test Engineers, Test Consultants, Test Managers, User Acceptance Testers, Software Developers and anyone wishing to study for the ISTQB Advanced Level Test Analyst Certificate.
+This 5-day course is most appropriate for Testers, Test Analysts, Test Engineers, Test Consultants, Test Managers, User Acceptance Testers, Software Developers and anyone wishing to study for the ISTQB Advanced Level Test Analyst Certificate.

 This course is also appropriate for anyone who wants a deeper understanding of software testing, such as Project Managers, Quality Managers, Software Development Managers, Business Analysts, IT Directors and Management Consultants.